Captain Marvel Confirmed To Lead The MCU Moving Forward

 Feige also went on to explain the uniqueness of the character, saying Carol is a “real person” who can travel into outer space and has incredible powers.
 The studio head emphasized her “multiple dimensions” and noted that she is vulnerable and “very human.”

-Some newer characters in the MCU have more films under their belt including Spider-Man, Black Panther and Falcon but it appears as if it’s time for a female to lead the pack.
-Carol Danvers has only appeared in one movie so far, but with the success of Captain Marvel in the box office, one or two more solo movies are almost guaranteed.
+Some newer characters in the MCU have more films under their belt, including Spider-Man, Black Panther, and Falcon but it appears as if it’s time for a female to lead the pack.
+Carol Danvers has only appeared in one movie so far, but with the success of Captain Marvel at the box office, one or two more solo movies are almost guaranteed.

 #KevinFeige says #CaptainMarvel will have an achilles heel, but this movie wasn’t the right time to highlight it! – https://t.co/mBHJmf392v pic.twitter.com/dsmmnjR1QK